Configure Sender Validation and Email Authentication

 2. Click on Set up authentication button next to the desired domain.

-3. A pop-up featuring the email authentication settings will open up.
+3. A pop-up featuring the DNS records that are needed for email authentication settings will open up.
 If the box containing the record is coloured green, authentication for your domain has been set to active and you no longer need to take action.
-If the box featuring the record is coloured red, your domain administrator will need to create the record in question to activate authentication.
+If the box featuring the record is coloured red, your domain administrator will need to create the DNS record in question to activate authentication.

 4. The SPF and DMARC record are created automatically and should only be added to the DNS by the domain administrator.